 The NEW Abel Super Series 5/6 Fly Reel Review

 The year 1999 was a special one.
 Sure, I graduated high school which was great and all, but that's also the year Abel released their Super Series fly reels!
 Unlike Abel's Big Game Series reel offerings, the biggest feature of these new reels were their large-arbor designs.
 While the Super Series underwent some small changes over the years, 2017 marks a major refresh for this iconic lineup.
-Having owned several reels from both the Big Game and original Super Series, I was curious to see what my 5/6 tester was made of—so let's go!
+Having owned several reels from both the Big Game and original Super Series, I was curious to see how the new reels performed.

 Line Size: 5/6 weight